Lawton Chiles: Death

 Ineligible to run a third time, Chiles supported the lieutenant governor, his personal friend Buddy MacKay, in the 1998 Florida governor's race against Jeb Bush.
 Bush, however, scored an easy victory over MacKay.
-On December 12 that year, just three weeks before his long-awaited retirement was to begin, Chiles suffered a fatal heart attack while exercising on a cycling machine in the Governor's Mansion gymnasium.
+On December 12 that year, just three weeks before his long-awaited retirement was to begin, Chiles suffered from an abnormal heart rhythm while exercising on a cycling machine in the Governor's Mansion gymnasium.
 He died suddenly shortly afterwards, at the age of 68.

 Funeral services were held at Faith Presbyterian Church in Tallahassee on December 16, 1998, following a funeral procession that traced part of his walk from the 1970 Senate campaign from the panhandle town of Century to Tallahassee.
 Chiles was initially buried in a church cemetery in Tallahassee; however, within a year his wife had the body moved to a 200 acre tract 15 mi east of Tallahassee, a place they named Jubilee.
 He was succeeded in office by MacKay, who served until Bush's term began on January 5, 1999.